cityofaustin/kpi-data-dashboard/README.md

 ## About this repo

 This repo has code related to an Open Data Initiative sprint project called KPI Data Assessment.
-Scope and charter documentation can be found [here](http://open-data-sprints.readthedocs.io/en/latest/project-open-data-plans.html).
+Scope and charter documentation for that project can be found [here](http://open-data-sprints.readthedocs.io/en/latest/project-open-data-plans.html).

 In a nutshell, we need to: